Mark7-dev/esp32_weatherstation/README.md

 ## Overview

-This project utilizes an ESP32 microcontroller along with a DHT22 sensor to read temperature and humidity data.
+This project utilises an ESP32 microcontroller along with a DHT22 sensor to read temperature and humidity data.
 The collected data is then transmitted to a computer via the serial port.
 Using the Node.js environment, a web server is set up to parse this data and display it on a local website.
 Additionally, the project integrates with an API to provide a 7-day weather forecast.

 ## Components